-- a A matter personal to a member of staff that is subject to standing order 11. - b The Chair of the council and the Vice-chair shall conduct a review of the performance and annual appraisal of the work of Parish Manager.
+- a A matter personal to a member of staff that is subject to Standing order 11. - The Chair of the Council (or in their absence the Vice-Chair) shall conduct a review of the performance and annual appraisal of the work of Parish Manager.
 The review and appraisal shall be reported in writing and is subject to approval by resolution.
-The Parish Manager will report on the performance, annual appraisal and awarding of increments to staff within the organisation to the Council's Finance and Staffing Committee. - Subject to the council's policy regarding the handling of grievance matters, the Parish Manager shall contact the chair of council or in their absence, the vice-chair of council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - d Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Parish Manager relates to the chair or vice-chair of the council, this shall be communicated to another member of the Council. - e Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - f The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - g Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the Parish Manager and the Chair of the Council. - h In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+The Parish Manager will report on the performance, annual appraisal and awarding of increments to staff within the organisation to the Council's Finance and Staffing Committee. - c Subject to the council's policy regarding the handling of grievance matters, the Parish Manager shall contact the Chair of the Council or in their absence, the Vice-Chair of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - d Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Parish Manager relates to the Chair or Vice-Chair of the Council, this shall be communicated to another member of the Council. - e Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure.

+- f The council shall keep all written records relating to employees secure.
+All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - g Access and means of access by keys and/or computer passwords to records of employment referred to in Standing Orders 19(f) and (g) above shall be provided only to the Parish Manager and the Chair of the Council. - h In accordance with Standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in Standing order 19(f).

-20 RESPONSIBILITIES TO PROVIDE INFORMATION
+20. RESPONSIBILITIES TO PROVIDE INFORMATION

-See also standing order 21.
+See also Standing order 21.